Hong Kong - Country Commercial Guide

 Data Analytics Solutions: According to a report by Gartner, the overall analytics and business intelligence software market grew by 10.4 percent to US$24.8 billion in 2019.
 Modern business intelligence platforms continue to be the fastest growing segment at 17.9 percent.
 The increased adoption of digital solutions and practices during the pandemic leads to an opportunity to increase the use of data analytics solutions to help organizations harness and utilize their data more effectively.

-5G Adoption: With the recent launch of 5G mobile communications network services in Hong Kong, the Hong Kong government also encourages the deployment of 5G projects through a range of different approaches such as subsidy scheme for encouraging early adoption of 5G and public education programs.
+5G Adoption: The Hong Kong government encourages the deployment of 5G projects through a range of different approaches such as subsidy scheme for encouraging early adoption of 5G and public education programs.
 U.S. companies with innovative and mature solutions could tap into these business opportunities.

 Resources